SelinaHaddad/Password-Protected-Bluetooth-Device/README.md

 # Password-Protected-Bluetooth-Device
 This project was completed as a team of 3 for an Embedded Systems Design Course.
-The program was written in C, and was burnt into an 8051 MCU.
+The program was written in C and was burnt into an 8051 MCU.
+Project Description: After compiling the program, the MCU asks for a passcode from the 4x4 keypad.
+If the passcode is correct, the MCU plays a frequency indicating that the device has connected, connects to the MCU, and has access to display any text typed on the LCD.
+If the passcode is incorrect, the MCU plays two frequencies indicating that the passcode is wrong and sends a message via the LCD indicating that the passcode is incorrect.
+Later, the user can try another passcode.